Renovation of reading rooms A, B and the Special Collections Reading Room

 Library services during the construction period

 Study spaces: The Carolina Library has a total of about 800 seats, of which 120 are in reading rooms A and B. We are investigating whether we can add some extra seats in other seating areas.
-The campus libraries have a total of about 400 quiet study spaces.
+The subject libraries have a total of about 400 quiet study spaces.

 Special Collections Reading Room: is temporarily replaced by a room on the third floor.